A separation theorem for entire transcendental maps: Tools and preliminary results

-We say that a ray $g$ is \emph{asymptotically contained} in a tract $F$ if $g(t)\in F$ for all $t$ sufficiently large.
+Broken rays could therefore be continued if we allowed critical points and their iterated preimages to be part of the ray, as it is the case in the definition in \cite{R3S}, where branching might occur and several rays might share one same arc.
+This situation cannot happen in our setting, i.e. rays are pairwise disjoint.

 Recall that a dynamic ray $g$ is \emph{periodic} (or $p-$periodic) if $f^p(g)\subset g$ for some $p\geq 1$, and \emph{fixed} if $p=1$.
-We say that a dynamic ray \emph{lands} at a point $z_0\in\C$ if $\lim g(t)= z_0$ as $t\ra 0 $.
-Observe that rays are allowed to land at singular values, but that broken rays do not land.
+We say that a dynamic ray \emph{lands} at a point $z_0\in\C$ if {it is not broken and} $\lim g(t)= z_0$ as $t\ra 0 $.
+Observe that dynamic rays are allowed to land at critical points, but that broken rays do not land.

+We say that a dynamic ray $g$ is \emph{asymptotically contained} in a fundamental domain $F$ if $g(t)\in F$ for all $t$ sufficiently large.
+It is easy to see that this is always the case.

+\begin{lem} Let $f\in \BB$.
+Then any dynamic ray is asymptotically contained in some fundamental domain. \end{lem} \begin{proof} A dynamic ray must intersect $\TT$ because all its images must be unbounded.
+Now suppose it is not asymptotically contained in some fundamental domain.
+Then there exists some sequence $t_n\ra\infty$ such that $g(t_n)$ belongs to preimages of $\delta$.
+Hence $f(g)$ intersects $\delta$ infinitely many times and $f^2(g)$ intersects $D$ infinitely many times as $t\ra\infty,$ contradicting again property (a) in the definition. \end{proof}

 The following lemma summarizes all of the results from this section that we shall use in the rest of the paper.
 It relies on the results and constructions from \cite{R3S}, however it requires independent proofs that we will give in the following subsections.
 Recall that maps in class $\BBt$, as defined in the introduction, are also in class $\BB$.
-For $R>0$, we denote by $D_R$ the open disc centered at 0 and of radius $R$, and by $C_R$ the boundary of $D_R$.
+For $R>0$, we denote by $D_R$ the open disk centered at 0 and of radius $R$, and by $C_R$ the boundary of $D_R$.

 \begin{lem}[\bf Structural Lemma] Let $f\in\BBt$.
 Then \begin{enumerate} \item[(a)] Tracts and fundamental domains have a cyclic order at infinity and can be labeled according to that order. \item[(b)] Let $\FF$ be the union of finitely many fundamental domains.
 Then for any $R$ sufficiently large, the set $f^{-1}(C_R) \cap \FF$ is contained in $D_R$. \item[(c)] For each fundamental domain $F$, there is a unique fixed dynamic ray $g_{F}$ which is asymptotically contained in $F$.
-Conversely, any fixed ray is asymptotically contained in some fundamental domain.
+Conversely, any ray is asymptotically contained in some fundamental domain. \end{enumerate} \end{lem}